History of magic: Middle Ages

-Witchcraft in Medieval Europe
+Witchcraft in medieval Europe

 In the early Middle Ages, there were those who both spoke against witchcraft, and those who spoke against accusing others of witchcraft (at all).
 For example, the Pactus Legis Alamannorum, an early 7th-century code of laws of the Alemanni confederation of Germanic tribes, lists witchcraft as a punishable crime on equal terms with poisoning.
 If a free man accuses a free woman of witchcraft or poisoning, the accused may be disculpated either by twelve people swearing an oath on her innocence or by one of her relatives defending her in a trial by combat.
 In this case, the accuser is required to pay a fine (Pactus Legis Alamannorum 13).
 In contrast, Charlemagne prescribed the death penalty for anyone who would burn witches, as seen when he imposed Christianity upon the people of Saxony in 789 and he proclaimed:

 Similarly, the Lombard code of 643 states:

 This conforms to the thoughts of Saint Augustine of Hippo, who taught that witchcraft did not exist and that the belief in it was heretical.

 In the Late Middle Ages, witch trials started becoming more accepted if the accusations of witchcraft were related to heresy.
-However, accusations of witchcraft could be for political reasons too, such as in 1425 when Veronika of Desenice was accused of witchcraft and murdered even though she was acquitted by a court because her father-in-law didn't want her to marry his son.
+However, accusations of witchcraft could be for political reasons too, such as in 1425 when Veronika of Desenice was accused of witchcraft and murdered even though she was acquitted by a court because her father-in-law did not want her to marry his son.
 The trial of Joan of Arc in 1431 may be the most famous witch trial of the Middle Ages and can be seen as the beginning of the witch trials of the early modern era.
 A young woman who led France to victory during the Hundred Years' War, she was sold to the English and accused of heresy because she believed God had designated her to defend her country from invasion.
 While her capture was initially political, the trial quickly turned to focusing on her claims of divine guidance, leading to heresy and witchcraft being the main focus of her trial.
 She was given the choice to renounce her divine visions and to stop wearing soldier's clothing, or to be put to death.
 She renounced her visions and stopped wearing soldier's clothing, but only for four days.
-Since she again had professed her belief in divine guidance and began wearing mens' clothes, she was convicted of heresy and burnt alive at the stake -- a punishment that at the time was felt only necessary for witches.
+Since she again had professed her belief in divine guidance and began wearing men's clothes, she was convicted of heresy and burnt alive at the stake—a punishment that at the time was felt only necessary for witches.